ChilliHugger/The-Lords-Of-Midnight/docs/build_windows.md

 - Expand 'revenge', right click on 'CMakeLists.txt', go through same process as before to add '-DTME=DDR' to 'Command Line'.
 - From Solution Explorer, right click on 'revenge' and select 'Build'.
 - You should now have an executable under 'vs_project\bin\revenge\Release'
+- Setup working directory for debug by selecting 'Debug', then selecting 'revenge Debug Properties', then 'Debugging'.
+Click on 'Working Directory', select browse and choose 'bin\revenge\Debug\Content'
 - If needing to debug code, change target to 'Debug', click on 'Local Windows Debugger'.

 ## Create Windows Installer